ChatScript/ChatScript/WIKI/ChatScript-Basic-User-Manual.md

 trying to match words of the current input _sentence_, but sometimes taking into account the prior history of the conversation, the time of day, or whatever.

 The _output_ is what this rule does if allowed to execute.
-Since the goal of the overall is to generate a response, the simplest output is merely the words to say.
+Since the goal of the chatbot overall is to generate a response, the simplest output is merely the words to say.
 More complex outputs can do conditional execution, loops, function calls, etc.